 Mighty Macha is the sister to Badb and Anu of the sisters Morrigan.
 She can infuse your life with fertile abundance, with the vibrant power of the sun, and the strength and bravery of a Celtic warrior.
 I will summarize her ancient lore and suggest ways to bring her into your life.

 The Magic of the Morrigan: Shedding Light on the Dark Goddess

 The Morrigan is a misunderstood goddess.
 I will shed light on this Dark Goddess by summarizing her myths and appearances in history and then will outline ways to initiate a devotional practice.

-Brigid was an Irish, Celtic Goddess who was worshipped as the one who could aid people in survival against all odds.
-When Christianity came to Ireland, she was somehow able to become both St. Brigid, and also maintain her identity as a Pagan Goddess.
+Brigid was an Irish Celtic Goddess who was worshipped as the one who could aid people in survival against all odds.
+When Christianity came to Ireland, she was somehow able to become St. Brigid while also maintaining her identity as a Pagan Goddess.
 Pretty nifty, wouldn't you say?